hjhart/movie_queue/README.md

 ### PostgreSQL

-I tried this with a Sqlite3 database and had plenty of problems.
+I tried this with a Sqlite3 database and had plenty of problems, so I've settled with postgres for now.
+I imagine this would work fine with a mysql install as well (can anyone confirm?).
 If you don't have postgres already installed you can install it using homebrew

     brew install postgres

 Follow the post-install instructions to start it.
+Now you can go configure your database (as

 ## Todo

+- Drag and drop movie suggestions.
+Have a column of movies on the right, drag them to the queue to begin a download.
 - Get the server working with capistrano/passenger
 - Add better notifications (perhaps without a poll method and a direct subscription [with redis])
 - Grabs RSS feeds automatically and downloads movies automatically.
 (Like, from new arrivals, whose category is Action and whose metascore is greater than 88)
 - Stream movies directly from the web-browser.
 Watch anywhere.
+(A huge one on my wishlist.
+Movie streaming is not my forte.
+Anyone want to help?)
 - A mobile optimized site
 - An autocompleter for the movie (as you're typing in the add dialogue)
 - Determine whether the movies added are available on instant watches such as Amazon Insant or Netflix Streaming.
 Provide the link to watch it streaming.
 - Integration DataTables js into multiple tables in order to get sortable/filterable tables.
+- Renaming the movie and dropping it into your media collection.
+- Torrent preferences on filesize and types of rips to download .

 http://developer.netflix.com/docs/read/Common_Tasks#0_51188 (has an autocompleter built in to it) Netflix / Amazon Instant streaming detection